Pipedrive Merge Duplicates Overview

 Insycle is having trouble determining a master record.
 What could be causing this issue?

-If Priority Match was used, then none of the records meet any of the criteria on the list more than the others.
-In this case, you'll need to experiment with Step 4, reordering or adding additional rules for fields likely to have unique values.
+If By Priority was used, then none of the records in the duplicate group meet any of the criteria on the list more than the others.
+In this case, you'll need to experiment, reordering or adding additional rules for fields likely to have unique values.

 Can I select which data is retained in my master record on a field-by-field basis?